-All UNC undergraduate students with 9 or more credit hours and all graduate students with 6 or more credit hours are required to have full medical insurance in effect.
+All enrolled F and J status international students at UNC are required to have full medical insurance in effect.
 This includes all off campus students.
 All students meeting these credit requirements will automatically be set up in the UNC sponsored insurance plan.
-If you have other insurance coverage and do not want the UNC insurance, an on-line waiver through your URSA account must be completed by the 10th day of classes every fall semester.
+If you have other insurance coverage and do not want the UNC insurance, an on-line waiver through your UNC Global ISSS portal account must be completed by the 10th day of classes every fall semester.

 The plan must provide the following benefits at a minimum:

 -Ambulatory patient services (outpatient care you get without being admitted to a hospital)Emergency services -Hospitalization (like surgery and overnight stays) -Pregnancy, maternity, and newborn care (both before and after birth)-Mental health and substance use disorder services, including behavioral health treatment (this includes counseling and psychotherapy) -Prescription drugs -Rehabilitative and habilitative services and devices (services and devices to help people with injuries, disabilities, or chronic conditions gain or recover mental and physical skills) -Laboratory services -Preventive and wellness services and chronic disease management -Pediatric services, including oral and vision care (but adult dental and vision coverage aren’t essential health benefits) -Birth control coverage -Breastfeeding coverage Your insurance coverage should also cover testing and treatment in epidemic and pandemic situations.-